kurtgodden/TidyDataProject/CodeBook.md

 				numeric values for the activity of walking upstairs for the combination of Subject and Variable

-The units of these activity means depend upon the units of the raw dataset feature variables, which are explained in that source dataset’s README file.
-For our 79 feature variables of interest, here are their units:
+The units of these activity means depend upon the units of the raw dataset measurement variables, which are explained in that source dataset’s README file.
+For our 79 measurement variables of interest, here are their units:

 All of the activity means have mean values of standard gravity units for rows that have the following in the Variable column:

 "timeBodyAccelerationMeanX"
 "timeBodyAccelerationMeanY"